-6.7 For the above reason, it is considered that the Stoke Golding Neighbourhood Plan is subject to the requirements of Directive 2001/42/EC, the 'SEA Directive' and accompanying regulations.
+- 6.6 This screening opinion has been prepared in order to fulfil the statutory SEA requirements, as set out in the Environmental Assessment of Plans and Programmes Regulations 2004.
+For the above reason, it is considered that the Stoke Golding Neighbourhood Plan Review is not subject to the requirements of Directive 2001/42/EC, the 'SEA Directive' and accompanying regulations. - 6.7 The environmental consultation bodies- Historic England, Natural England and the Environment Agency- agree with this this conclusion (Appendix 3).